CloudLabsAI-Azure/Azure-VMware-Solution/Student-guide/Hand_on-Lab-03/Getting_Stated.md

 # **Getting Started with the Lab Environment**

-Welcome to your Azure Vmware Solution workshop!
+Welcome to your Azure VMware Solution workshop!
 We've prepared a seamless environment for you to explore and learn about deploying HCX for VM Migration, downloading the HCX OVA to JumpBox-VM vCenter, Importing the OVA file to the JumpBox-VM vCenter, Setting up HCX on AVS, Obtaining HCX License Key, Activate VMware HCX and Configuring HCX and connect to vCenter.
 Let's begin by making the most of this experience.

 ### **Let's Get Started with the Azure Portal**